learn-co-curriculum/js-if-else-files-lab/README.md

 ```

 Now it's your job to modify `index.js` so that when you run `tests.js` it says you got both `height` and `name`. **One note: Capitalization matters and String vs. Numbers matter.
 Numbers don't have any quotes around them, Strings do have quotes around them!**

+ Then to submit your code up, type learn submit in the terminal.

+<p class='util--hide'>View <a href='https://learn.co/lessons/js-if-else-files-lab'>Practicing Conditional Statements</a> on Learn.co and start learning to code for free.</p>